dazuma/toys/toys/docs/guide.md

 any number of times.

 If a flag is not passed in the command line arguments for a tool, by default its corresponding option value will be `nil`.
-You may change this by providing a default value for a flag:
+You can change this by providing a default value for a flag:

     flag :age, accept: Integer, default: 21